About ForcesWatch

 We currently have three part-time paid members of staff and our work is overseen by a Steering Committee.

-Joe Glenton focuses on our communications and media work.
+Joe Glenton focuses on our podcast and communications.

 ForcesWatch is currently funded by grants from trusts and by donations.
 Our work covers a range of activities, some of which are categorised as charitable and some as non-charitable; these attract funding accordingly.